-The Queen in Zoomer: Revisiting Her Majesty’s 6 Royal Covers for Her 96th Birthday
+The Queen in ‘Zoomer’: Revisiting Her Majesty’s 6 Royal Covers

-Queen Elizabeth II, seen here in 2002, has appeared on the cover of Zoomer in exclusive portrait photos, illustrations and even as an effigy on the side of a coin.
-Photo: Tim Graham Picture Library/Getty Images
+Queen Elizabeth II, seen here in 2015 wearing "The Diamond Diadem" made for King George IV by Rundell, Bridge and Rundell in 1820, "The Coronation Earrings" and "The Coronation Necklace" made by Garrard for Queen Victoria in 1858, has appeared on the cover of Zoomer in exclusive portrait photos, illustrations and even as an effigy on the side of a coin.
+Photo: Max Mumby/Indigo/Getty Images

-She’s the longest-reigning British monarch in history, not to mention the longest-serving female head of state ever — currently on her 13th Canadian prime minister, 14th U.S. president and seventh pope.
-From the British throne she’s witnessed everything from the moon landing to the Mars rover, social revolutions, geopolitical upheaval, shifting cultural mores and the incredible advancements of the digital age.
-And as Queen Elizabeth II turns 96 on April 21, she remains one of the few steadfast constants in a world that can change on a tweet.
+She was the longest-reigning British monarch in history, not to mention the longest-serving female head of state ever.
+From the British throne she witnessed everything from the moon landing to the Mars rover, social revolutions, geopolitical upheaval, shifting cultural mores and the incredible advancements of the digital age.

-The Queen is also a tether that connects us to the traditions and institutions she represents, a common thread that runs through generations.
+The Queen was also a tether that connected us to the traditions and institutions she represents, a common thread that runs through generations.
 Whether you’re 70 or seven she’s the only British monarch you’ve ever known — her face on your currency, her portrait hanging in your school, her likeness depicted in your favourite films and TV shows.

 And as she grew from young princess to historically reigning Queen in the public eye, she also became a symbol for steadfastness, longevity, living with vitality, and aging with grace and dignity.